Skip to main content

 Order Not Found

-Handle cases where an order with the specified clientOrderId doesn’t exist.
+Handle cases where an order with the specified clientOrderId does not exist.

 Example error handling:

-For the full Broker Program integration guide — program enrollment, sub-account setup, fee share model, and revenue monitoring — see Broker Guide.
+For the full Embedded Trading integration guide — program enrollment, sub-account setup, fee share model, and revenue monitoring — see Embedded Trading integration.

 • clientId: Internal client identifier